simbricks/simbricks/README.md

 ## What is SimBricks?

-SimBricks is a simulator framework aiming to enable true end-to-end simulation of modern data center network systems, including multiple servers running all full software stack with unmodified OS and applications, network topologies and devices, as well as other off the shelf and custom hardware components.
+SimBricks is a simulator framework aiming to enable true end-to-end simulation of modern data center network systems, including multiple servers running a full software stack with unmodified OS and applications, network topologies and devices, as well as other off the shelf and custom hardware components.
 Instead of designing a new simulator from scratch, SimBricks combines and connects multiple existing simulators for different components into a simulated full